naryand/bittorrent/README.md

 # bittorrent

-bittorent client from scratch in c
+bittorent client from scratch in rust